sbradley7777/emacs.d/TROUBLESHOOTING.md

 **Symptoms**: No message logs in `~/.emacs.d/local/log/` directory

 **About Log Locations**:
 The configuration stores message logs in `~/.emacs.d/local/log/messages.log`.
-This directory is defined by the `emacs-local-dir` constant (`~/.emacs.d/local/`) and is excluded from load-path to prevent interference with module loading.
+This directory is defined by the `core-local-dir` constant (`~/.emacs.d/local/`) and is excluded from load-path to prevent interference with module loading.

 **Troubleshooting Steps**:
 1. **Check log directory**: Verify directory exists and is writable: